briheet/Projectmanager/README.md

 This is just the 10% problems that we face.

 This prompted me to work to this API and dockerize this as a part of my learning and try to work on a real problem.

+To run the Dockerfile
+=> docker build -t projectmanager-api .

+To run the APi
+=> make